-- 1 An economic crisis is a brutal degradation in the economic situation of a country or an economic area, consequence of a shift between production and consumption, followed by a sharp increase in unemployment, a decrease of GDP (Gross Domestic Product), an increase in the number of bankruptcies, a decline in purchasing power.
-The most serious economic crisis in modern history in the world was the one from the year 1929. - 2 Financial crisis: economic phenomenon materialized by malfunction of capital markets mainly due to risk-taking poorly mastered, the deteriorating creditworthiness of certain public or private borrowers and / or speculative behaviour of certain operators.
+1 - An economic crisis is a brutal degradation in the economic situation of a country or an economic area, consequence of a shift between production and consumption.
+It results in a sharp increase in unemployment, a decrease of GDP (Gross Domestic Product), an increase in the number of bankruptcies, a decline in purchasing power.
+The most serious economic crisis in modern history in the world was that of 1929.

+2 - Financial crisis: economic phenomenon materialized by malfunction of capital markets mainly due to risk-taking poorly mastered, the deteriorating creditworthiness of certain public or private borrowers and / or speculative behavior of certain operators.
 Financial crises can be currency crises, banking crises, stock market crises, and sovereign debt crises.
-Given the globalization of markets, the financial crisis is still rarely circumscribed to a country or group of countries.
-A financial crisis that extends quickly leads to a fall in growth, even recession. - 3 A political crisis is an important moment, serious and sometimes decisive in the life of an institution.
-It reflects the manifest adequacy between the organization of a political or public institution and reality: a crisis can provoke demonstrations, strikes, social movements, riots indeed a revolt or revolution. - 4 A social crisis.
-Multiple natures of changes disrupt human societies at different levels, on various scales, and engage in several modes the manning agent of change.
-Thus, according to its specific needs and its environment (natural, institutional, family, politics etc.), the social actor develops its own logic in a constant articulation with daily and historical contingencies to find new solutions, new action / reaction modes. - 5 Health crisis.
-Health crises are events affecting actually or potentially a large number of people, affecting the health and possibly increase significant factor of mortality.
-Declared officially by the State, there are several types: epidemics and pandemics, pharmaceuticals or vaccines.
-An ecological crisis occurs when the living environment of a species or population moves unfavourably to its survival.
-It may be a deterioration of the environment quality, following a change of biotic ecological factors, and it will be no longer good for the needs of the species.
-An example may be the temperature's increase.
+Given the globalization of markets, the financial crisis is still rarely circumcised to a country or group of countries.
+A financial crisis that extends quickly leads to a fall in growth, even recession.

+3 - A political crisis is an important moment, serious and sometimes decisive in the life of an institution.
+It reflects the manifest adequacy between the organization of a political or public institution and reality: A crisis can provoke demonstrations, strikes, social movements, riots indeed a revolt or revolution.

+4 - A social crisis multiple natures of changes disrupt human societies at different levels, on various scales, and engage in several modes, the manning agent of change.
+Thus, according to its specific needs and its environment (natural, institutional, family, politics, etc.), the social actor develops its own logic in a constant articulation with daily and historical contingencies to find new solutions, new action / reaction modes.

+5 - Health crisis Health crises are events affecting actually or potentially a large number of people, affecting the health and possibly increase significant factor of mortality.
+They are declared by the State.
+They are several types; epidemics and pandemics, pharmaceuticals or vaccines.
+An ecological crisis an ecological crisis occurs when the living environment of a species or population moves unfavourably to its survival.
+It may be an environment of a quality deteriorates compared to the needs of the species, following a change of biotic ecological factors.
+For example, an increase in temperature.
-3. The Management of Crisis

-"In the heart of any crisis, there is the question of power and its exercise.
-Treating a crisis is above all make judgments, set standards, identify options, and defines strategies, reshaping relationships of influence, save positions...!
-When the usual frameworks prove to be exceeded."
-(Patrick Lagadec)

-The management of the crisis is "all organizational methods, techniques, and resources that enable an organization to prepare it for and cope, with the occurrence of a crisis and to learn from the event to improve procedures and structures in a prospective vision."
-(Source: Wikipedia)

-The expression may seem paradoxical: "Managing the crisis is, from a certain point of view, a contradiction in terms: it does not handle the torment, trouble; it strives to prevent its occurrence or to minimize its effects or to restore order (Source: Gestion de crise-la réponse de l'entreprise de Simone Eiken and Olivier Velin, EFE, 2006).
+3. The management of crisis "At the heart of any crisis, there is the question of power and its exercise.
+Treating a crisis is above all make judgments, set standards, put options, and defines strategies, reshaping relationships of influence, save positions.
+When the usual frameworks prove to be exceeded. "(Patrick Lagadec) The management of the crisis is "all organizational methods, techniques, and resources that enable an organization to prepare for and cope with the occurrence of a crisis and to learn from the event to improve procedures and structures in a prospective vision."
+(Source: Wikipedia) The expression may seem paradoxical: "Managing the crisis is a certain point of view a contradiction in terms: It does not handle the torment, trouble; it strives to prevent its occurrence or to minimize its effects, or to restore order (Source: Gestion de crise- la réponse de l'entreprise de Simone Eiken and Olivier Velin, EFE, 2006).

-4. The Management of Crisis Steps

-Formally, the management of crisis includes four essential steps:
+4. The management of crisis steps A Formally, the management of crisis includes four essential steps: